belalsamyyy/AdsRewardSystem/README.md

 `Important Note`
 Make sure you select a development team in the Signing & Capabilities editor, otherwise the admob ads won't show up and it will mislead you with strange errors

+## Author

+BelalSamy, belalsamy10@gmail.com

+## License

+AdsRewardSystem is available under the MIT license.
+See the LICENSE file for more info.